jaafarmoha/algorithm_visualiser/README.md

 # algorithm_visualiser
-A C++ project that incorporates OpenGL to show how algorithms work under the hood
+A C++ project that uses OpenGL & CMake to show how algorithms work under the hood

+## How to Run:
+1. Click on the button " <> Code " and copy the url.

+2. Clone the repository to your system locally by opening up your terminal:

+    ```
+    cd Desktop/
+    git clone {url}
+    ```
+3. Move into the "build" directory and run the programme:

+    ```
+    cd algorithm_visualiser
+    cd build
+    ./algorithm visualiser
+    ```
+This is just a small project and I'm aware the commands are for Linux but I cba to learn the Windows equivalent 🥱